FanAI and Hi-Rez to gather audience analytics for Smite, Paladins, and Realm Royale

-FanAI, Hi-Rez Studios and Skillshot Media are partnering to gather audience data for potential sponsors of Hi-Rez’s games such as Smite, Paladins, and Realm Royale.
+FanAI, Hi-Rez Studios and Skillshot Media are partnering to gather audience data for potential sponsors of Hi-Rez’s esports games such as Smite, Paladins, and Realm Royale.

-Those games have more than 70 million players, and FanAI, an esports audience monetization platform, will use its proprietary artificial intelligence analytics to gather and analyze player data.
+Those games have more than 70 million players.
+FanAI, an esports audience monetization platform, will use its proprietary artificial intelligence analytics to gather and analyze player data.

-FanAI data will enable Hi-Rez to better understand their audiences, helping the developer to create the best possible fan experience and to secure additional sponsors that align with Hi-Rez’s goals and its fan base, while at the same time helping those sponsors achieve higher returns.
+Thsi data will enable Hi-Rez to better understand its audiences, helping the developer to create better fan experiences and to secure additional sponsors while at the same time helping those sponsors achieve higher returns.

 “At Hi-Rez, providing the best experience for our audience and supporting activations that best serve them is very important,” said Todd Harris, chief operating officer of Hi-Rez Studios and president of Skillshot Media, in a statement.
 “With the data and audience analytics provided by FanAI, we will be able to better serve our existing fans while paving the way for a bigger exciting future for our players.”